 |Estate Taxes / Gift taxes

 Unified Credit - Exempts a certain amount of every person's estate from estate and gift taxation.
-In 2013, Congress and the President made the unified estate and gift tax permanent with with exemption amounts of $5 million per individual and $10 million per married couple, indexed annually for inflation (for 2017, $5.49 million and $10.98 million per couple).
+In 2013, Congress and the President made the unified estate and gift tax permanent, and made spousal exemptions "portable" to the surviving spouse.
+Efffective 2021, the estate tax exemption amounts are $11.7 million per individual and $23.4 million per married couple, indexed annually for inflation.

 Marital Deduction - All property which passes from one spouse to another, whether while both are alive or upon the death of the first spouse, passes tax free.